WebAssembly/spec/spectec/test-prose/TEST.md

 - the data mode PASSIVE is valid with OK.

 Data_ok
-- the data segment (DATA b* datamode) is valid with the data type OK if:
+- the memory segment (DATA b* datamode) is valid with the data type OK if:
   - the data mode datamode is valid with OK.

 Start_ok